scala/docs.scala-lang/style/types.md

 by a semi-colon and a single space, the opening brace should be *followed* by a space while the closing brace should be *preceded* by a space (as demonstrated in both examples above).

+Structural types are implemented with reflection at runtime, and are inherently less performant than nominal types.
+Developers should prefer the use of nominal types, unless structural types provide a clear benefit.